harrymt/blog/README.md

 ### Build
 - Install [Jekyll](http://jekyllrb.com/)
-- Run 'jekyll serve' to build the website and run a server.
+- Run `jekyll serve` to build the website and run a server.

 ### Technologies used
 - [Jekyll](http://jekyllrb.com/)